How to Make Alcohol from Sugar Cane

 and harvest their sugar cane by hand and use a traditional process to

-make the alcohol.
+alcohol.
 Many of the families farm without chemicals

 and some now have formal organic certification.